Ankitkumar9955/Semhelp/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-For support or questions:
-- Email: info@semhelp.com
-- Phone: +91 1234567890

-## 🙏 Acknowledgments

-- Font Awesome for icons
 - Google Fonts for typography
 - Modern CSS techniques and best practices
 - Responsive design principles